JosephDauer/JosephDauer/README.md

 - 👋 Hi, I’m @JosephDauer.
 - 👀 I’m interested in Software Developement and Engineering.
-- 🌱 I’m currently learning cybersecurity and C++.
+- 🌱 I’m currently learning software developement and Azure Systems.
-- 💞️ I’m looking to collaborate on app developement
-- 📫 Email.

 <!---
 JosephDauer/JosephDauer is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.